 1. Three Dog Bakery Lick'n Crunch Golden & Vanilla Cookies

-- Crunchy and creamy texture: Combines a golden cookie with a creamy filling for a satisfying bite
+- Crunchy cookie with creamy filling for a satisfying texture

 - Crunchy and creamy texture